Aeronautics Defense Systems: Unmanned aerial systems (UASs)

-The Dominator UAS is a twin-engine medium-altitude long endurance (MALE) UAS based on the Diamond DA-42 aircraft.
+The Dominator UAS is a twin-engine medium-altitude long endurance (MALE) UAV based on the Diamond DA-42 aircraft.
 The 1800 kg (MTOW) Dominator can stay airborne for 24 hours and carry a payload of 415 kg.
-Introduced in 2011, Dominator serves 2 military undisclosed customers.
-It is as well involved in a civil UAS program in Canada operated in cooperation by Aeronautics and CAE.
+It was introduced in 2011.
+It is also involved in a civil UAS program in Canada operated in cooperation by Aeronautics and CAE.